arnonuem/sfco/readme.md

-#Shakes & Fidget Combat Oracle
+# Shakes & Fidget Combat Oracle
+A combat simulator for Shakes&Fidget written in Kotlin with use of KTOR.